Mahmoud-Emad/commi/README.md

 ## License

-Gultron is open-source software licensed under the MIT License.
+Commi is open-source software licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.